ros-navigation/navigation2/nav2_mission_executor/README.md

 ```

 The mission plan module uses the [Behavior-Tree.CPP library](https://github.com/BehaviorTree/BehaviorTree.CPP) to dynamically create a behavior tree from the input XML description.
 It then generates and executes the tree and returns the status code (SUCESSFUL, FAILED, CANCELED) to the task client.

+## Incorporating Recovery Behaviors

+The behavior tree can incorporate recovery actions by responding to conditions in the tree with other actions; a failure of one action could result in the execution of a recovery action, for example.

 ## Creating Behavior Tree Nodes